renpy/renpy/sphinx/source/layeredimage.rst

 and attribute name.
 This is done by combining the names with underscores.

-When doing this, you can also take advantage of another feature of attributes - it's possible to add any properties to the first line and omit the block entirely.
+When doing this, you can also take advantage of another feature of attributes—it's possible to add any properties to the first line and omit the block entirely.

 Here's our example of having done that::